Founder & Lead Editor

 The width profile is firmly in the standard camp (B for women, D for men), but as mentioned, it leans towards the narrower side of standard.
 It's not a shoe I'd recommend to someone who exclusively buys wide-fit models.

-One of the best things about the Revel 7, though, is the break-in period, or rather, the lack thereof.
-Honestly, you can take these out of the box and go for a run or wear them for a full day without much fuss.
-The knit upper is flexible, and the midsole feels consistent from the very first step.
-It’s a testament to the shoe’s straightforward and effective design.
+One of the best things about the Revel 7 is the minimal break-in.
+You can unbox them, go for a run, or wear them all day without much fuss.
+The knit upper flexes easily, and the midsole feel is pretty consistent from the first step.
 One wearer captured this perfectly: "I am thoroughly impressed by these shoes.
 They are intended to be running shoes; however, they are so comfortable that I find myself wearing them all day sometimes."
-This immediate comfort is a huge selling point for those who don’t want to spend weeks trying to get a shoe to feel right.

 Love the comfort features?